 Attached to this diaphragm was a very light lever assembly bearing a point, which conveyed the vibrations and impressed them on a moving plastic medium such as wax or tinfoil.

 The recording could be immediately replayed by simply reversing the process, at least in the case of Edison’s indented-tinfoil phonograph of 1877.
 The system is almost absurdly simple.
 Why didn’t people think of it before?
 Who knows?
 At any rate, it remained the principal method of recording sound until the mid 1920s, so it lasted for 65 years – which is a very long time.

-Oh yes: people were trying to use electricity for sound recording from the 1890s on, but there was then, no way of amplifying the tiny electric signals.
+Oh yes: people were trying to use electricity for sound recording from the 1870s on, but there was then, no way of amplifying the obstinately tiny electric signals, on replay.
 Actually, Alexander Graham Bell’s telephone, which did indeed convert sound into electricity and back again, dates from 1876, the year before Edison’s phonograph!

 The term ‘acoustic recording’ is a rather ‘woolly’ one, since all sound, however recorded or reproduced, is ‘acoustic’.
-In spite of the term being so deeply entrenched, we often use the more accurate ‘Mechanical Recording’ on this website.
+In spite of the term being so deeply entrenched, we tend to use the more accurate ‘Mechanical Recording’ on this website.
+Pretentious, moi?
+8^)